 The Spoon Mage™ loves her pineapple almost every day.
-Fresh pineapple is incredibly nutritious and does wonderful things for her arthritis.
-This magical banish my arthritis property comes from an anti-inflammatory enzyme called Bromelain that exists within fresh pineapple.
+Fresh pineapple is tasty, nutritious and does wonderful things for her arthritis.
+This magical property comes from an anti-inflammatory enzyme called bromelain that lives within fresh pineapple.
 Neither dried nor canned pineapple works as well on my pain, and forget about pineapple in a pill.
 Go fresh for less pain and great flavor!

 As with all fruits, it should feel hefty for its size.
 Weight is an indicator of a high water content.

-Look around the outside for soft spots or mold that may indicate an over-ripe fruit well on its way past deliciousness.
+Look around the outside for soft spots or mold that may indicate a problem with how it was transported, or over-ripe fruit well on its way past deliciousness.
 Be careful around the pointy stems as they are quite sharp.

 Give it a good sniff.
-A ready to eat pineapple will smell sweet and simply divine.
+A ready to eat pineapple will smell sweet.

-If the pineapple looks good but is not yet ripe, let it ripen on your kitchen windowsill a few days, turning half a turn each day.
-Often a nice ripe pineapple is a pretty deep yellow such as in the picture above, but even the less gorgeously colored fruits can be good as gold.
-You’ll know it is ready to be sliced when it smells as sweet as candy!
+If the pineapple looks good but is not yet ripe, only smelling faintly of pineapple, let it ripen on your kitchen counter or windowsill a few days.
+Give it half a turn each day.
+Often a nice ripe pineapple turns a pretty deep yellow such as in the picture above,, but not all do.
+Even the less gorgeously colored fruits can be good as gold.
+You’ll know it is ready when it smells as sweet as candy!

 Using a very large sharp knife, slice off the leafy top of the pineapple.
 This can be discarded or centered on a platter if you are having friends over for a dinner or party and would like a pretty centerpiece.
 Arrange the pineapple slices or chunks around the leaf stems.